dmd-program/dmd-300-sp17/project-1.md

 ### Phase 2: Develop a design sprint

+You will develop a preliminary design sprint timeline document and [project blog](http://sites.psu.edu).
+The document should include:

-1. **Create a sprint timeline.** Choose design and research methods and put them to a timeline.
-Describe what occurs in each session.
-For instance, if using DesignKit or Google Venture methods, name the method explicitly:
+1. **Create a sprint timeline.** Consult the [design process and methods page](/design-process-and-methods.md) to choose design and research methods that fit your team's needs and interests.
+Place the chosen methods onto a design spring timeline.
+Name the method and describe what occurs in each session with the anticipated outcomes.
+  - Day, time, duration of session
+  - Method Name
+  - Method Description
+  - Anticipated outcomes
+2. Please include at least one method for each category.
+You may repeat categories and methods as often as needed:
-   - Research
+   - Research, discovery
-   - Ideation or concept development
+   - Ideation, concept development
-   - Production or iteration
+   - Production, testing, iteration
-   - Analysis and feedback
+   - Analysis, feedback
-2. **Set roles and responsibilities.** Members may have multiple roles.
+3. **Set roles and responsibilities.** Members may have multiple roles.
 See [team roles](/team-roles.md) page for a list of roles.

-3. Create a project blog using [Sites and Penn State](http://sites.psu.edu) to track your team's progress.
+The project blog should be hosted using [Sites and Penn State](http://sites.psu.edu).
+Your team should use this blog to track the progress of the project and to show interesting project outcomes.
+  - If any project team members are concerned about privacy, project members may use a pseudonym (pen name) and in addition, the blog is able to be password protected to Penn State users.
+Please contact your instructor if this is a concern and need help with blog configuration.

+#### Submission details:

-4. Publish a link to the project blog on the related Canvas discussion.
+1. Publish a link to the project blog on the related Canvas discussion.
+2. Submit the link to the blog in the assignment submission
+3. Submit a

-### Phase 2: Pitch
+### Phase 3: Pitch

 Produce a short [pecha-kucha](/creating-a-pecha-kucha-style-pitch.md) style presentation that explains the project concept.
 Please inlcude: